hseager/you-are-merlin-www/src/pkg/README.md

 ## To do

 ### v0.2

-- Better item stats (crit chance/multi/ lifegain on hit)
-- Split items into types like weapons, armor, utilities with unique stats
-- Inventory
+- Adjust items gen
-- Usable items
+    - Can't get common items at the moment
-    - Use items/potions during a battle loop
+- Test in WASM
+- Add more weapon data for each theme so we don't run out
+- Balance changes
+    - Add stats to enemies
+- Display text rather than enemy stats

 - More types of encounters like puzzles and riddles etc
     - Choice encounter with reward or damage
-- Display text rather than enemy stats

 ### later
+- Manage during battles
+- Change rest to only partially heal
+    - Gain life/potions from some encounters
+- Usable items
+    - Use items/potions during a battle loop
+- Change battle loop to be interactive
+    - Parry just in time of enemies attack to get bonus damage etc
 - Rewards (gold) and trade
 - Boss quote
 - chatGPT API